"What is the recommended length of a composed survey?"

 - School or district plans - What areas in your school or district plan would you like to capture evidence on?
 See the section below for more information.

-- The context of your school - For example, do you have a large Aboriginal or immigrant population?
+- The context of your school - For example, do you have a large Indigenous or Immigrant population?
 Would it make sense to include these or other demographic factors?

 - Interventions - Do you want to see if a newly implemented intervention is effective?
-For example, if you implemented a bullying program you can see how your bullying results have been impacted by comparing results before and after the program was implemented.
+For example, if you implemented an anti-bullying program you can see how your bullying results have been impacted by comparing results before and after the program was implemented.

 - General interest - Is there a particular topic area you are interested in collecting data on?